michaelhalperin/trader/README.md

-# Bybit Testnet Unified Trading Bot with Web UI
+# AI-Powered Multi-Coin Trading Bot with Dashboard

-A Python trading bot with real-time web dashboard for BTC/USDT on Bybit testnet using SMA crossover strategy.
+An advanced AI-powered trading bot with real-time web dashboard for multiple cryptocurrencies on Bybit testnet using intelligent technical analysis and position sizing.

 ## 🚀 Features